tetul/starter-academic/content/authors/admin/_index.md

 I am a research associate with the neurobiology team at the University of Konstanz.
 My research interests are in understanding behavior using "neurochemical signatures" of the brain.
 I use social insects as my model system and my technique of choice is quantitative mass spectrometry.

+I believe that behavior cannot be explained by a single or a handful or neurochemicals.
+However, this is the way most behavior is studied.
+By using mass spectrometry, a method that can simultaneously quantify multiple compounds at once, it is possible to look at how they all work together to create the neurochemical signature.
+This is particularly important when using non-genetic model organisms like social insects, that show varied complex behaviors.